Owen Gingerich: Science and religion

 they fall short in providing any mechanisms for the efficient causes that primarily engage scientists in our age.
 I.D. does not explain the temporal or geographical distribution of species, or the intricate relationships of the DNA coding.
 I.D. is interesting as a philosophical idea, but it does not replace the scientific explanations that evolution offers.

-Gingerich believes “there is a God as a designer, who happens to be using the evolutionary process to achieve larger goals – which are, as far as we human beings can see, [the development of] self-consciousness and conscience.”
-He has written that “I ... believe in intelligent design, lowercase ‘i’ and ‘d’.
-But I have trouble with Intelligent Design – uppercase ‘I’ and ‘D’ – a movement widely seen as anti-evolutionist.”
+Gingerich believed "there is a God as a designer, who happens to be using the evolutionary process to achieve larger goals – which are, as far as we human beings can see, [the development of] self-consciousness and conscience."
+He has written that "I ... believe in intelligent design, lowercase 'i' and 'd'.
+But I have trouble with Intelligent Design – uppercase 'I' and 'D' – a movement widely seen as anti-evolutionist."
 He indicated that teleological arguments, such as the apparent fine tuning of the universe, can count as evidence, but not proof, for the existence of God.
-He said that “a common-sense and satisfying interpretation of our world suggests the designing hand of a superintelligence.”
+He said that "a common-sense and satisfying interpretation of our world suggests the designing hand of a superintelligence."